ceford/cefjdemos-data-jdm-user/articles/en/smart-search/smart-search-frequently-asked-questions.md

 an area of continuing research with the number of tables and the distribution algorithm subject to change in the light of experience.

-## Why is There a Separate Smart Search Content Plugin?
+## Why is There a Separate Smart Search Content - Plugin?

 This is just a convenience that makes it easier to enable or disable all the Smart Search Plugins with a single operation.
 This was considered desirable because Smart Search is not enabled by default in Joomla 2.5.
-It is likely that Plugins will not be required at all when we move to search in Joomla 3.x.

 ## Why Do Smart Search Plugins Use Separate Events such as *onFinderContentAfterSave*?